 Top-level domain | .ps |

-History of the Palestinian Flag
+History of the Palestinian flag

 The current design of the Palestinian flag was officially adopted by the Palestine Liberation Organization (PLO) on December 1, 1964.
 However, its origins can be traced back to the Arab Revolt against Ottoman rule in 1916.
 The flag's design is based on the Pan-Arab colors, which were first combined in this manner during the Arab Revolt.
 The flag gained significant prominence during the Palestinian national movement in the 20th century.
 It became a powerful symbol of Palestinian identity and aspirations for statehood, especially after the Six-Day War in 1967.
 The flag's status was further solidified with the Oslo Accords in 1993, which allowed for its official use in areas under Palestinian Authority control.

-Symbolism and Design of the Palestinian Flag
+Symbolism and design of the Palestinian flag

 The Palestinian flag's design is rich in symbolism, reflecting the region's complex history and cultural heritage.
 Each color on the flag holds specific meaning rooted in Islamic and Arab history: